varlevi/todo-desktop/README.md

 A barebones to-do app for Linux.
 Stores your to-do items in a single, human-readable text file.
-Sync with your phone by putting the file in Dropbox (or the cloud service of your choice).
+Syncing across all your devices is as easy as putting the file in Dropbox.
 Works with the [Android app] (under development).

 To run: